BOARD OF TRUSTEES

 James (Jim) Evans

-Jim is a Minister, activist, legislator, and NFL athlete; President of the Mississippi Immigrant Rights Alliance and is proactively involved with the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) as the National Community Engagement Coordinator.
-He was a Member of the Mississippi House of Representatives for 24 years where he was a member of the Mississippi Legislative Black Caucus.
+Jim is a minister, activist, legislator, and former NFL athlete.
+He serves as President of the Mississippi Immigrant Rights Alliance and as National Community Engagement Coordinator for the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO).

 Walt A. Tobin